-- 51. (1) The accounting officer must appoint an independent and impartial person, not directly involved in the supply chain management processes - (a) to assist in the resolution of disputes between the municipality and other persons regarding - - (i) any decisions or actions taken in the implementation of the supply chain management system; or - (ii) any matter arising from a contract awarded in the course of the supply chain management system; or - (b) to deal with objections, complaints or queries regarding any such decisions or actions or any matters arising from such contract. - (2) The accounting officer, or another official designated by the accounting officer, is responsible for assisting the appointed person to perform his or her functions effectively. - (3) The person appointed must - (a) strive to resolve promptly all disputes, objections, complaints or queries received; and - (b) submit monthly reports to the accounting officer on all disputes, objections, complaints or queries received, attended to or resolved. - (4) A dispute, objection, complaint or query may be referred to the relevant provincial treasury if - (a) the dispute, objection, complaint or query is not resolved within 60 days; or - (b) no response is forthcoming within 60 days.
+- 50. (1) The accounting officer must appoint an independent and impartial person, not directly involved in the supply chain management processes - - (a) To assist in the resolution of disputes between the Municipality and other persons regarding- - (i) any decisions or actions taken in the implementation of the supply chain management system; or - (ii) any matter arising from a contract awarded in the course of the supply chain management system; or - (b) To deal with objections, complaints or queries regarding any such decisions or actions or any matters arising from such contract. - (2) The accounting officer, or another official designated by the accounting officer, is responsible for assisting the appointed person to perform his or her functions effectively. - (3) The person appointed must - - 38 LEPHALALE LOCAL MUNICIPALITY SUPPLY CHAIN MANAGEMENT POLICY Item A60/2017[5]: Council meeting dated 30 May 2017 Item A86/2018[5]: Council meeting dated 29 May 2018 Item A100/2019[5]: Council meeting dated 28 May 2019 Item A105/2020[6]: Council meeting dated 30 June 2020 Item A105/2021[5]: Council meeting dated 27 May 2021

-- (5) If the provincial treasury does not or cannot resolve the matter, the dispute, objection, complaint or query may be referred to the National Treasury for resolution. - (6) This paragraph must not be read as affecting a person's rights to approach a court at any time.
+- (a) Strive to resolve promptly all disputes, objections, complaints or queries received; and - (b) Submit monthly reports to the accounting officer on all disputes, objections, complaints or queries received, attended to or resolved. - (4) A dispute, objection, complaint or query may be referred to the relevant provincial treasury if - - (a) The dispute, objection, complaint or query is not resolved within 60 days; or - (b) No response is forthcoming within 60 days. - (5) If the provincial treasury does not or cannot resolve the matter, the dispute, objection, complaint or query may be referred to the National Treasury for resolution. - (6) This paragraph must not be read as affecting a person's rights to approach a court at any time.